-Sub-objective 2: TO LIMIT DIRECT HUMAN IMPACT ON A SIGNIFICANT Protected marine areas have, to a great degree, proven their effectiveness as a tool for protecting biodiversity and ecosystems.
+Chapter 1: A PROTECTION OF NATURAL AND CULTURAL HERITAGE Obj.
+1: TO PROTECT ECOSYSTEMS AND THEIR CONNECTIONS Sub-objective 2: TO LIMIT DIRECT HUMAN IMPACT ON A SIGNIFICANT PROPORTION OF ECOSYSTEMS Protected marine areas have, to a great degree, proven their effectiveness as a tool for protecting biodiversity and ecosystems.
 The park contributes to achieving the Aichi targets and fulfils IUCN congress recommendations to lay the foundations for the sustainable management of marine resources.
 Identifying priority areas encompassing several ecosystems (ecoregions) can now be done based on existing knowledge (regional strategic analyses, important conservation areas, ecoregional analysis, Important Bird Areas (IBA), profiles of ecosystems etc.) while including zones with little use conflict.
 It is worth developing a network of nature reserves or strict nature reserves which would allow the park's ecosystems to be protected in a representative and effective way.
 The park's land surface should benefit from the same levels of protection.
-Seamounts, deep sea reefs and hydrothermal vents with hydrogen and sulphur should enjoy a special status with appropriate protective measures commensurate with their biological importance.
-Coral ecosystem Wealth of species - Density and fish and coral reef macro-benthos biomass - Proportion of reef that is living (coral cover) Land Ecosystem - Island ecosystem indicator: number of breeding pairs of birds (masked booby, a sentinel indicator of disturbance for Ent and Chest) Number of turtle nests in Deep sea ecosystem indicators: density, biomass of benthos etc. Pelagic ecosystem Number of breeding pairs of birds (sentinel species, follow effects of two species of frigatebirds + 3 species of booby) Number of turtle nests in Entrecasteaux Number of blue sharks observed/number of hooks
+Seamounts, deep sea reefs and hydrothermal vents with hydrogen and sulphur should enjoy a special status with appropriate protective measures commensurate with their biological importance. + Targets: Maintain number of species/m in relation to point zero Maintain number of individuals/m and - Proportion of reef that is living (coral cover) Land kg/m2 Maintain 2016 proportion of birds (masked booby, a sentinel indicator of disturbance for Ent and Chest) Maintain or increase in wealth of species, density and biomass Wealth of species, Number of breeding pairs of birds (sentinel species, follow effects of two species of frigatebirds + 3 species